Virginia-iGEM/igem-wikiscraper/README.md

 We strongly reccommend configuring the tool by editing `config.json` instead of changing values in the options tab, as your changes to the options tab will not be saved.
 This can be done with Notepad on Windows or TextEdit on Mac.
 [Notepad++](https://notepad-plus-plus.org/) works on all OSes if you would like syntax highlighting and error validation for this file.

+See the [Analysis](#analysis) section for output file structure and instructions for basic analysis.

 ### Terminal

 These commands should work for Ubuntu.
 For Windows, substitute `pip` for `pip3`.
 For Mac or other UNIXes, you're on your own.
 Install scripts are also available: